-Build a strong brand, and it can help your business in substantial, tangible ways.
+Build a strong B2B brand, and it can help your business in substantial, tangible ways.
 With a strong brand, word of mouth increases, thereby increasing your reach and awareness.
+Your traffic increases.
+As does your conversions.
 With a strong brand, your reputation is reinforced.
 With a strong brand, you can more easily attract the best employees, and you’ll naturally gain brand advocates.
 All of this accelerates the growth of your business.

 Branding’s Impact on Pricing

-One powerful consequence of all of these benefits is the impact that branding has on your pricing.
+One powerful consequence of all of these benefits is the impact that B2B branding has on your pricing.
 With a strong brand, you can set higher price points, which generates greater profitability.
 The legendary investor Warren Buffet certainly knows this, and this is precisely why he’s a significant investor in five of the top 25 most valuable brands in the world.
-What Buffet knows is that the power of a brand is really the power to raise prices.
+What Buffet knows is that the power of a brand is really the power to achieve a pricing premium.

 Proof of a brand’s ability to increase the price people are willing to pay for a product is provided by Significant Objects, an experiment by writers Rob Walker and Joshua Glenn.
 In the experiment they purchased thrift-store, garage sale and flea market objects, packaged them with a back story and then tested their purchase price on eBay.
 On average, the purchase price of the items was $1.25.
 After being branded and placed on eBay, the average resale price was a staggering $36.12.

-For example, a cat napkin ring was bought for 50 cents and then sold for $31.
-A felt mouse in a chef’s hat was bought for 50 cents and sold for $62.
-A wooden mallet was bought for 33 cents and then sold for $71.
-If this doesn’t demonstrate the value of branding in a very tangible way, then I’m not sure what does.
+For example, one item was bought for 50 cents and then sold for $31.
+Another was bought for 50 cents and sold for $62.
+Yet another was bought for 33 cents and then sold for $71.
+Add branding or add a story, and perceived value automatically increases.

 Measuring the ROI of Branding

-- Google AdWords: Monitor search volumes of your branded terms and look for fluctuations over time.
+- Online Search Volume: Monitor search volumes of your branded terms and look for fluctuations over time.
 If search volumes increase, your branding efforts are paying off.

 - Brand Preference: Measure your target audience’s awareness with purchase consideration.
 After all, awareness without purchase consideration is a weak metric.
 Add purchase consideration, and you’re heading in the right direction.